Wumpf/blub/README.md

 Transferring the particle's velocity to the grid is tricky & costly to do in parallel!
 Either, velocities are scattered by doing 8 atomic adds for every particle to surrounding grid cells, or grid cells traverse all neighboring cells. (times 3 for staggered grid!)
 There's some very clever ideas on how to do efficient scattering in [Ming et al 2018, GPU Optimization of Material Point Methods](http://pages.cs.wisc.edu/~sifakis/papers/GPU_MPM.pdf) using subgroup operations (i.e. inter warp/wavefront shuffles) and atomics.
-Note though that today atomic floats addition is pretty much only available in CUDA and OpenGL (using an NV extension) and subgroup operations are not available in wgpu as of writing.
+Note though that today atomic floats addition is pretty much only available in CUDA and OpenGL/[Vulkan](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_EXT_shader_atomic_float) (using extensions which are only supported on Nvidia) and subgroup operations are not available in wgpu as of writing.

 In Blub I tried a (to my knowledge) new variant of the gather approach:
 Particles form a linked list by putting their index with a atomic exchange operation in a "linked list head pointer grid" which is a grid dual to the main velocity volume.